 Tushman is an active consultant and instructor in corporate executive education programs around the world.
 Tushman was senior advisor to the Delta Consulting Group and past trustee of IBM Credit Corporation.
 Tushman is a founding director of Change Logic.

 Professor Tushman has also served on the boards of many scholarly journals including Administrative Science Quarterly, Management Science, Academy of Management Journal, Academy of Management Review, Human Relations, Journal of Business Venturing, Journal of Product Innovation Management, Journal of Management Studies, Organizational Dynamics, and IEEE Transactions on Engineering Management.
 He has also served as chairperson of the Organization and Management Theory and the Technology and Innovation Management Divisions of the Academy of Management.
-Tushman was elected Fellow of the Academy of Management in 1996, and received the distinguished scholar awards in the Technology and Innovation Management (1999) and Organization Management and Theory (2003) Divisions of the Academy of Management as well as at INFORMS Technology Management Section (2010).
+Tushman was elected Fellow of the Academy of Management in 1996, and received the distinguished scholar awards in the Technology and Innovation Management (1999), Organization Management and Theory (2003), and Organization Development and Change (2016) Divisions of the Academy of Management, as well as at INFORMS Technology Management Section (2010).
 His paper with Mary Benner won the Academy of Management Review’s best paper award in 2004.
 In 2010, his paper with Charles O'Reilly and Bruce Harreld won the Accenture Award from the California Management Review.
 In 2005, Tushman was named Lecturer of the Year at CHAMPS, Chalmers University of Technology (Sweden).
 In 2011 he received The Sumantra Ghoshal Award for Rigour & Relevance in the Study of Management from London Business School.
 In 2014, Tushman was recognized as a Foundational Scholar in the Knowledge and Innovation Group of the Strategic Management Society.